KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: Contribution details
 - **Demo**: Comment, select, reject (and updated view)
-- **Script**: On this page, the coordinator can read the article, leave a comment for the student, and either select the contribution for publication or reject it.
+- **Script**: On this page, the coordinator can read the article, leave a comment for the student, and either select the contribution or reject it.
+Let's try to leave a feedback via a comment.
+Once the comment is submitted, the student is notified via email.
+They can view the comment and also send a reply.
+Now, we'll select the contribution for publication.
 The status updates immediately after taking action.

 #### Analytics Dashboard